 For millions of Americans, the Fourth of July means firing up the grill and chowing down on family favorites.
-Celebrate with healthy grilling options!
+This year, plan ahead with a combination of healthy grilling options!

-- Plan ahead — you want half of your child’s plate to be veggies and fruits, one quarter protein and one quarter grains.
+- Plan ahead — you want half of both yours and your child’s plate to be veggies and fruits, one quarter protein and one quarter grains.

 - Prepare a vegetable plate in minutes with grilled squash, mushrooms, peppers, corn, carrots or cauliflower.
 Toss the veggies with a splash of olive oil and your favorite seasoning and place them on the grill.
 Do this first and set them out for everyone to munch on while the other food is prepared.